 Along the climb, notice more vestiges of the medieval road.
 Call upon the ancients who have trod here and join them in the pilgrimage to Gotarrendura.

 The road meanders around, as you follow the waymarks.
-When you reach the summit of the second climb at not quite 10 km into day one on the Camino Teresiano, the panorama to the East is lovely, showing what I believe is the Sierra Guadarrama mountain range.
+When you reach the summit of the second climb at about 9.7 kilometers into day one on the Camino Teresiano, the panorama to the East is lovely, showing what I believe is the Sierra Guadarrama mountain range.
 The climb is only 60 meters of elevation gain over 2.0 kilometers.

-Continue to descend on the dirt lane for about 400 meters, turning right and left and right again, until you reach the bottom and turn left until this wider more developed lane, shown below.
+Descend on the dirt lane for a total of about 400 meters, turning right and left and right again, until you reach the bottom and turn left until this wider, more developed lane, shown below.